Azure/azure-sdk-for-python/CONTRIBUTING.md

 **Example: Invoke tox, breaking into the debugger on failure** `tox -e whl -c ../../../eng/tox/tox.ini -- --pdb`

+### Performance Testing

+The `azure-devtools` package now supports a custom performance testing framework.
+For full details on this framework, and how to write and run tests for an SDK - see the [perfstress tests documentation](https://github.com/Azure/azure-sdk-for-python/blob/master/tools/azure-devtools/doc/perfstress_tests.md).

 ### More Reading

 We maintain an [additional document](https://github.com/Azure/azure-sdk-for-python/blob/master/doc/eng_sys_checks.md) that has a ton of detail as to what is actually _happening_ in these executions.